JacoboLansac/audits/solo/temple/templeGold/temple-gold-report.md

 ## Medium

-### [M-1] Temple Tokens can be lost forever in the TempleTeleporter for certain combinations of the amount and destination address
+### [M-1] Temple Tokens can be lost in the `TempleTeleporter` for certain combinations of the amount and destination address

 #### Description